 If passengers get sick, you’ll have to give first aid.
 You’ll be trained to administer mouth-to-mouth on passengers who aren’t breathing.

 On board deaths aren’t uncommon and is something you’ll have to be prepared to handle.

 In extreme cases, you’ll be tasked to prepare for emergency landings.

 You’ll be that person whom those nervous passengers will be turning to for hope and courage.

 2 Working At Unsociable Hours

-You’ll have to stay overnight at a hotel in one of the destinations away from friends and family.
+You’ll have to stay overnight at a hotel at one of the destinations away from friends and family.

-You’ll have duties where you’ll be on call, which means you might have to report for work on a short notice.
+You’ll have duties where you’ll be on call or standby, which means you might have to report for work on a short notice.

 You may think this isn’t a big deal for you right now.
 But wait until you start flying.